teooliver/ttb-server/notes.md

 ### Study

 - Better understading of how `tracing` and `tracing-subscriber` works;
-- How would I implement Datadog here for example?
+- How would I implement Datadog here?

 ### Questions:

-In the filters chaing, when expecting a `query` from the url, is it better to just use `warp::query()` and later build a struct or whatever from it, or use it as a generecit recieving the apropriate type from the beginning, example: warp::query::<tasks::PaginationQuery>()
+In the filters chaing, when expecting a `query` from the url, is it better to just use `warp::query()` and later build a struct or whatever from it, or use it as a generic recieving the apropriate type from the beginning, example: warp::query::<tasks::PaginationQuery>()